 I created a document that helps figure out the possible cause of sinus problems.
 You can download the PDF HERE.

 Everything in the body is interconnected.
-Often the mistake doctors make is not looking at the big picture.
+Often, the mistake doctors make is not looking at the big picture.
 Sometimes the symptoms a patient has is not obviously connected to the cause of the symptom.
 A Functional Medicine Approach looks beyond the initial assumptions often connected to a symptom to find the root source for the problem.

-Sinus problems can be difficult to resolve because the reason for the problem may not be in the sinus.
-If the patient in the video had had a CAT scan it would have been normal.
+Sinus problems can be difficult to resolve because the reason for the problem may not be in the sinuses.
+If the patient in the video had a CAT scan done it would have been normal.
 I often hear from my patients that their doctor did “all the tests” and they came back normal.
 I hope this story helps you understand not only how a “Sinus Infection” can be caused by an intestinal problem, but how a symptom is often caused by something not directly connected to the symptom.

 Like always I have the comment section open.
 I enjoy hearing from and interacting with you.
 So please leave your questions and comments!